 Epileptic spasms are a peculiar seizure-type that usually manifest in infants as West syndrome.
-These seizures characteristically occur in daily clusters on awakening, and individual spasms typically manifest with a brief axial contraction (ie, head-drop), with simultaneous extension of the arms, and intermixed limbic phenomena, such as fear and crying.
-Epileptic spasms are often accompanied by severely abnormal interictal epileptiform patterns, such as hypsarrhythmia, and they demand prompt diagnosis and treatment given the potential for enduring intellectual devastation as a result of inadequate or late treatment.
+These seizures characteristically occur in daily clusters upon awakening, and individual spasms typically manifest with a brief axial contraction (ie, head-drop), with simultaneous extension of the arms, and intermixed limbic phenomena, such as fear and crying.
+Epileptic spasms are often accompanied by severely abnormal interictal epileptiform patterns, such as hypsarrhythmia, and they demand prompt diagnosis and treatment given the potential for enduring intellectual harm as a result of inadequate or late treatment.
 The author details contemporary treatment protocols.

 • Video-EEG is critical to confirm epileptic spasms and distinguish it from mimics.

-• Prompt diagnosis of epileptic spasms is essential as delays in treatment are associated with treatment failure and diminished neurodevelopmental outcomes.
+• Prompt diagnosis of epileptic spasms is essential as delays in treatment are associated with treatment failure and diminished long-term neurodevelopmental outcomes.

 • Epileptic spasms may be exacerbated by traditional antiseizure drugs that target voltage-gated sodium channels (eg, carbamazepine, oxcarbazepine).